-If we fail to effectively manage our stylists, our business, financial condition and operating results could be adversely affected.
+If we fail to effectively manage our stylists, our business, financial condition, and operating results could be adversely affected.

-As of October 29, 2022, approximately 3,200 of our employees were stylists, most of whom work on a part-time basis for us and are paid hourly.
+As of January 27, 2024, approximately 2,248 of our employees were stylists.
+In January 2024, we moved to a part-time only stylist model, and going forward, all of our stylists will work on a part-time basis and be paid hourly.
 The stylists track and report the time they spend working for us.
 These employees are classified as nonexempt under federal and state law.
 If we fail to effectively manage our stylists, including by ensuring accurate tracking and reporting of their hours worked and proper processing of their hourly wages, then we may face claims alleging violations of wage and hour employment laws, including, without limitation, claims of back wages, unpaid overtime pay, and missed meal and rest periods.
 Any such employee litigation could be attempted on a class or representative basis.
 For example, in August 2020, a representative action under California's Private Attorneys General Act was filed against us alleging various violations of California's wage and hour laws relating to our current and former non-exempt stylist employees.
 While we were able to settle this matter, future litigation concerning our styling employees could be expensive and time-consuming regardless of whether the claims against us are valid or whether we are ultimately determined to be liable, and could divert management's attention from our business.
 We could also be adversely affected by negative publicity, litigation costs resulting from the defense of these claims, and the diversion of time and resources from our operations.